 Hidden Cameras, Audio Bugs, and GPS Trackers: What Is Legal in Nevada?
 Are You at Risk?

 While most of us use technology to make our lives easier, technology can also be used against us by another person.
-This doesn’t just involve the backdoors and flaws found in some of the most popular smart devices.
+This does not just involve the backdoors and flaws found in some of the most popular smart devices.
 There are people who make the conscious decision to misuse technology to spy on others.
 Hidden camera devices, audio bugs, and GPS devices are the most commonly misused items, and they are available for purchase by anyone.
 There are many of these items that are inexpensive and easy to hide.
-The real question is: what’s legal in Nevada?
+The real question is: what is legal in Nevada?
 Could you be at risk?

 Hidden Camera Use in Nevada

 Nevada has very strict laws when it comes to hidden camera installation and use.
-In Nevada, it is legal to use a video security system to keep your home safe.
+In Nevada, it’s legal to use a video security system to keep your home safe.
 We are specifically discussing hidden cameras that may be used to watch you in your home or office without your knowledge or consent.

 Nevada has a right to privacy law.
 Under the law, if someone installs or uses an unauthorized device in a place where someone may have an expectation of privacy, they are breaking the law.
 This includes instances where parties are going through a separation or divorce and the other spouse is using an existing security system to spy on the other.
 Using a hidden camera or misusing an existing camera without another person’s knowledge or consent may also violate Nevada law.
 Depending on what is on the video, it may also be subject to Nevada’s revenge porn law if the video is shared or if the other person tries to use it for blackmail or extortion.